-Learning Objective: 2.04A.
-Distinguish between inorganic and organic molecules.
+Learning Objective: 02.04A Distinguish between inorganic and organic molecules.

-74. Which of the following pairs correctly matches the example with its classification?

-A. compound - two atoms of hydrogen combined

-B. molecule - sodium chloride

-C. molecule - two hydrogen atoms and one oxygen atom combined

-D. compound - two hydrogen atoms and one oxygen atom combined

-E. molecule - two hydrogen atoms and one oxygen atom combined and compound - two hydrogen atoms and one oxygen atom combined
+- 73. Which of the following pairs correctly matches the example with its classification? - A. compound two atoms of hydrogen combined - B. molecule sodium chloride - C. molecule two hydrogen atoms and one oxygen atom combined - D. compound two hydrogen atoms and one oxygen atom combined - $\underline{\mathbf{E}}{\bullet}$ molecule two hydrogen atoms and one oxygen atom combined and compound two hydrogen atoms and one oxygen atom combined

-HAPS Learning Outcome: C01.3 Compare and contrast the terms atoms, molecules,
+HAPS Learning Outcome: C01.3 Compare and contrast the terms atoms, molecules, elements, and compounds.

-Learning Objective: 2.01H.
-Differentiate between a molecule and a compound.
+Learning Objective: 02.01H Differentiate between a molecule and a compound.